 Medial branch blocks generally take about 15 minutes to perform.
 The patient will be asked to lie on their stomach, giving the doctor access to the spine.
 Fluoroscopy must be used to identify the location of the medial branch nerve.
-The skin and deep tissues will be anesthetized with local anesthetic.
-A needle will be inserted with fluoroscopy to the anticipated location of the medial branch nerve, a local anesthetic (Lidocaine or Marcaine) alone or in combination with a long lasting anti-inflammatory ( Depomedrol) will then be injected.
-The expected results include a reduction of inflammation and irritation and to numb the pain.
+The skin and deep tissues will be anesthetized with a local anesthetic.
+A needle will be inserted with fluoroscopy to the anticipated location of the medial branch nerve, a local anesthetic (Lidocaine or Marcaine) alone or in combination with a long-lasting anti-inflammatory (Depomedrol) will then be injected.
+The expected results include a reduction of inflammation and irritation and numb pain.

 There will be two phases of this procedure:

 - The second phase is the anti-inflammatory phase.
-This phase only occurs if steroid is used in the injection.
+This phase only occurs if a steroid is used in the injection.
 During this phase, pain is relieved by reducing inflammation in the facet joint.
-This phase should start between days 3-7 after the procedure, and if effective, may last up to 3-4 months and rarely longer.
+This phase should start between days 3-7 after the procedure and, if effective, may last up to 3-4 months and rarely longer.

 Patients who benefit from phase I with a short or no phase II are excellent candidates for a radiofrequency rhizotomy (aka ablation) procedure.

 Medial branch blocks are typically used as a diagnostic test to see if the pain originates in the facet joint or if another route must be taken to attain relief of neck and/or back pain.